Chapter 5: Getting prepared: Safety and risks

 Soft fluffy towels, flannel sheets, and sheepskins placed under

 bed linens can increase the comfort of the person who is ill.

 If you need to go out and the person who is ill can safely be left alone for a period of time, consider setting up an assistive alert service for support or emergencies.
 These services usually include a device the person carries with them.
 If the person needs help, they press a button and help is called based on their pre-arranged instructions.
 This service typically has a fee.

 *If you are caregiving for someone who has ALS, please get in touch with your local ALS society.
 They may have equipment and supplies to lend or rent at little or no cost.

-Different types of equipment can help you with your caregiving tasks and provide practical assistance to the person who is ill.
-Be sure to ask your healthcare team what may be helpful in your home and how you can acquire or rent it.
+Different types of equipment can help with your caregiving tasks and provide practical assistance to the person who is ill.
+Be sure to ask the person’s healthcare provider what may be helpful in the home and how to acquire or rent it.

 Three pieces of equipment you may find especially helpful include:

-- A hospital bed.
-This will make it much easier for you to move the person who is ill.
+A hospital bed.
+This can make it much easier to move the person who is ill.
 The elevation level can also be adjusted to the person’s comfort.

-- An over-the-bed table.
+An over-the-bed table.
 This table is especially helpful if the person who is ill cannot get out of bed.
-The table can be moved over the bed and in front of the person for them to eat their meals, and to keep things within reach for them as needed.
+The table can be moved over the bed and in front of the person for them to eat their meals, and to keep things within reach.

-- A side table close to the bed.
-This is handy to store supplies that you can easily reach while caregiving.
+A side table close to the bed.
+This is handy to store supplies that can be easily reached while caregiving.